The 40 Best Black TV Shows Ever

 Clear your schedule.
 You have some binge-watching to do.

 No one can deny the impact that Black-led shows have had on the history of television.
 Black Hollywood has gone through several golden ages over the years, from trailblazing sitcoms of the '70s to the UPN comedies that dominated the '90s and early aughts to the genre-defying influx of prestige series like Insecure, Queen Sugar, and Scandal in more recent years.
-Every year, Black creatives debut new shows that highlight the variety of the Black experience, while proving that the culture and community is not a monolith.
-(Just look at 2023’s buzziest shows and try to compare Abbott Elementary and Swarm.)
-Whatever the genre you prefer, there’s no shortage of excellent television to check out for your latest dose of Black excellence.
+Every year, Black creatives debut new shows that highlight the variety of the Black experience, while proving that the culture and community are not a monolith.
+Whatever the genre you prefer, there’s no shortage of classic TV shows and new hits for your latest dose of Black excellence.

 Many of the best TV shows of all time have found a second life on streaming, so we created a list to highlight some essential picks.
-Read on for a primer of the best Black TV shows to watch and where to find them.
+Read on for the best Black TV shows ever and where to watch them.

 Starring: Marla Gibbs, Jackée Harry, Hal Williams, Alaina Reed-Hall, Regina King, Curtis Baldwin